 Another way for a campaign manager to use technology to save time is to get latitude and longitude from address in advance and attach the information to the voter files.
 This simple operation can save a lot of time since live batch geocoders take seconds to process a single address.

 All things considered, there are many things that good campaign management needs to consider, including weather conditions, media support, voter conversion rates, and positive spirit within a canvassing team.
-One essential aspect that the canvassing team should focus on is to build the historical database of voter conversion rate.
+One essential aspect that the canvassing team should focus on is building a historical database of voter conversion rates.
 Since different canvassing teams can be visiting the same areas over time, data mining might be needed.